 - Reader model = An amateur model contracted to represent an “average person”, who usually does it as a side job in conjunction with school or other work.

 - Gakuran = A type of boys’ uniform in Japanese schools.
 It has a very “strict and formal” image, which is probably why Takeuchi doesn’t see Takuya in one.

 - The blazer and necktie is another kind of common Japanese school uniform.

-- “Kakudou-san” = Hiroyuki Kakudou, series director for Adventure and Adventure 02 and unit director for Tamers, Frontier, and Xros Wars.
+- “Kakudou-san” = Hiroyuki Kakudou, series director for Adventure and Adventure 02 and episode director for Tamers, Frontier, and Xros Wars.
 He served as the sound director for the relevant drama CD.

 - Frieza = A character from Dragon Ball, also played by Ryuusei Nakao.

 - Kouichi and Kouji’s names are written “輝一” and “輝二”, with the “ichi” (一) and “ji” (二) being “one” and “two” respectively.
 “Kouzou” in this case is “輝三”, with the “zou” (三) being “three”.